Travel Guide of West Village, New York City for: Washington Square HotelWest Village, Manhattan, New York City

 - Heavy traffic on the weekends, especially at night

-More famously known as Greenwich Village, the maze of streets between Houston and 14th streets on the west side of Manhattan is probably the most romanticized neighborhood in New York City.
-Immortalized in recent popular culture by shows like Friends and Sex and the City, the West Village's quaint brownstones, cobblestoned streets, and sidewalk cafes offer a, well, village-like charm not found anywhere else in Manhattan.
+Greenwich Village (of which the West Village forms a part), the maze of streets between Houston and 14th streets on the west side of Manhattan, is probably the most romanticized neighborhood in New York City.
+Immortalized in recent popular culture by shows like "Friends" and "Sex and the City," the West Village's quaint brownstones, cobblestoned streets, and sidewalk cafes offer a, well, village-like charm not found anywhere else in Manhattan.

 Its history, of course, is far richer even than the Magnolia cupcakes for which hordes of tourists descend on the West Village every day.
 For more than 100 years, the neighborhood has been associated with Bohemian lifestyles, political activism, and avante garde and countercultural artistic movements.
 Landmark moments in the histories of jazz and folk music, abstract expressionist art, Beat literature, '60s radicalism, and the gay liberation movement all took place here.